Edfu: Ancient Tell Edfu

 The remains of the ancient settlement of Edfu are situated about 50 m to the west of the Ptolemaic temple – to the left of the older temple pylon.
 This settlement is known as Wetjeset-hor and the Greek name was Apollinopolis Magna (Ancient Greek: Apollinòpolis, Απολλινόπολις).
 According to Notitia Dignitatum, part of Legio II Traiana Fortis was camped in Apollo superior, which was the Roman name for the town.

 Although unassuming and unglamorous to the visiting tourists, Tell Edfu is a monument that contains evidence of more Egyptian history and is of more archaeological interest than the Ptolemaic temple.
 Although major parts of the settlement show severe signs of erosion, cut away or have been exposed during sebakh-digging, enough is preserved to gain information from as far back as the Predynastic Period.
-The remains of the settlement (tell) provides an insight into the development of Edfu as a provincial town from the end of the Old Kingdom until the Byzantine period.
+The remains of the settlement (tell) provide insight into the development of Edfu as a provincial town from the end of the Old Kingdom until the Byzantine period.
 The settlement at Edfu was the capital of the Second Upper Egypt nome, and played an important role within the region.
 The oldest part of the town which can be dated to the late Old Kingdom lies on the eastern part of the tell, not far from the Ptolemaic temple.

 There is evidence that the town flourished during the First Intermediate Period when it expanded extensively to the west.
 It is one of few settlements in southern Egypt that thrived when it seems that the north, especially around the delta, was in economic decline.